8 Benefits That Journaling Provides Caregivers

 From reducing stress to having time for reflection — caregivers receive many personal rewards from journaling.

 Learn more about the top 10 benefits that journaling provides caregivers, from author and caregiver, Margery Pabst.

 Journaling: 8 Benefits and How Caregivers Can Get Started

-Journaling can be a healing resource throughout life, and certainly was when I became a caregiver for my mom, then my dad, and then my husband.
+Journaling can be a healing resource throughout life and certainly was when I became a caregiver for my parents and then later, my husband.
 I return to journaling often now, as a tool that provides insight for my daily life.

 It could be a small book or a large, trusty legal pad that has a positive association.
 Or, audiotaping or using the notes section of your computer may spark and stimulate your inner self.
 Whatever medium it is, consider the one that will encourage you to journal the most.
 Just like physical exercise, choose what works best for you.

-Choosing a particular time and place will help develop a mindset for your thoughts.
-Again, choose what’s right for you, whether that is a cozy nook or a busy lounge.
+Choosing a particular place and time will help develop a mindset for your thoughts.
+Again, choose what’s right for you, whether that is a busy lounge or cozy nook.

-Journaling requires no set amount of words or style.
+Journaling requires no set amount of style or words.
 Write what you want to write, however lengthy or short.
 Sometimes, I enter just one word or sentence which can be just as meaningful as a lengthy piece.

 Review your journal entries from time to time, not with an evaluative eye, but with the intention of discovering personal meaning and memory.
 To my astonishment, I often discover that my journal has shown me the way out of a personal challenge.
 The answers and ideas were always there, deep in my subconscious, waiting to be written.
 My recommendation: review your entries about once a month to discover meaning.